Jmnahan/whats-for-bld/README.md

 - sign-up email confirmation is currently not implemented
 - some img assets are showing as broken image
-- edaman api current implementation can only retrieve nutritions for one ingredient at a time

 ### Ruby version